 - Toast buns – lightly butter the cut side of your buns and toast on a griddle or skillet over medium heat until golden brown.
 Transfer to a rack.

-I cook the patty on the first side for about 2 minutes.
-Flip with a metal spatula once the bottom is browned and caramelized.
-This is why it’s essential to start with a preheated grill; otherwise, your burger patties will be overcooked before they have a chance to brown.
+I cook the patty on the first side for about 2 minutes, or until the bottom and edges are browned and caramelized.
+Use a metal spatula to scrape under the patty so you don’t leave any browned crust behind.
+Once flipped, the second side only needs about 1 minute.
+It’s essential to start with a preheated grill; otherwise, your burger patties will be overcooked before they have a chance to brown.

 Can I make smashburgers on the stovetop?